survivejs/webpack-book/manuscript/building/04_tidying_up.md

 ]);
 ```

-After this change, the `build` directory should remain nice and tidy while building.
+After this change, the `build` directory should remain tidy while building.
 You can verify this by building the project and making sure no old files remained in the output directory.

 {pagebreak}